Volunteering in Sri Lanka

 Food and lifestyle

-As in most capital cities in South Asia, Colombo has a wide range of markets and supermarkets selling most food items.
+As in most capital cities in South Asia, Colombo usually has a wide range of markets and supermarkets selling most food items, however, given the 2022 economic crisis a number of items may not be available and retailers may have reduced or depleted supplies (particularly those that are usually imported).
 Fresh fish and seafood feature heavily in the cuisine, however, vegetarians have a range of local fruits and vegetables to choose from.
-Imported food items are available but are more expensive.

-Social activities such as cafes, luxury hotels, concerts and plays, and cinemas are most commonly available in Colombo.
+Social activities such as cafes, concerts, plays, and cinemas are most commonly available in Colombo.

-Public transport includes buses, private cabs, and three-wheelers (tuk tuks/auto rickshaws).
-Buses providing the cheapest form of transport but are not available at night.
-The availability of transport differs around the country.
+As a result of the 2022 economic crisis, public transport is less accessible than in previous years.
+Public transport usually includes buses, private cabs, and three-wheelers (tuk tuks/auto rickshaws).
+Buses provide the cheapest form of transport but are not available at night.
+The availability of transport differs around the country and at present is based on the availability of fuel.

 Since the 2019 Easter Sunday bombings there is a heightened awareness of security and a visible security presence throughout the country.